-As an example, this article is optimized for the keywords "building a church website using WordPress."
+As an example, this article is optimized for the keywords “building a church website using WordPress.”
 You may have noticed I put that phrase in bold lettering at the beginning of this article.
-I wanted you to notice because I knew I would talk about this.
+I wanted you to see because I knew I would talk about this.

 When optimizing a post or page for SEO, you want to use the phrase you are targeting in the first paragraph, last paragraph, and lightly throughout the page.
 This lets the search engines know what that page is about.
-Just don't over do it.
+Just don’t overdo it.
 Use the phrases naturally.

 Another tip for you to do is that you make sure you link to different parts of your website from your posts or pages.
 For instance, if you have home groups in a neighboring community, then every time you mention that community, you should link to your page showing the home groups there.

 If you have an active youth ministry, then every time you mention the youth of your church, you should link to the page that shows your youth ministry.
 Every page should have 2-5 links going to other pages.

 If you have installed either the Yoast SEO plugin or the All In One Plugin, then both of them create your sitemap.
 To submit your sitemap to Google, then sign up for a free account at Google Search Console.
 Then you can send your sitemap to Google.